 Before: One of the first-day-of-school activities usually involved coloring.
 I told students where their crayons are stored, gave directions to complete the page, and they got to work.

 Now: I pull out a box of crayons and lead a discussion about appropriate use and expectations.
-I teach them what to do with a broken crayon, lost crayons, and crayon paper scraps.
+I teach them what to do with broken crayons, lost crayons, and crayon paper scraps.
 I let them use their crayons and then we reflect on how well they followed directions.

 Don’t think it makes a difference to introduce crayons?